Volunteer applications for 2021 have closed. Please follow us on social media or newsletter to be updated on the next induction course.

 Do you love the oceans?
-Would you like to be immersed in a fascinating underwater world of colour, beauty, tranquility and magic?
+Would you like to be immersed in a fascinating underwater world of colour, beauty, tranquillity and magic?

 Discover the wonders of the oceans surrounding Cape Town and meet some of your marine neighbours.
 Volunteer at the Two Oceans Aquarium!

 All our volunteers need to complete a volunteer training course before doing any volunteer work at the Two Oceans Aquarium.
 This enables you to work on the floor with our visitors, educating them on the animals and plants found along our coastline.
-We require each new volunteer to volunteer at least 45 hours on the floor at our Microscope and Touch Pool exhibits.
-Once those hours have been completed, volunteers are allowed to diversify into other areas of the Aquarium, such as behind-the-scenes work, penguin volunteering as well as helping with education programmes.
+We require each new volunteer to volunteer at least 45 hours as a front-of-house volunteer before being allowed to assist in other roles too.

 For more information about the training course please contact Visitor Services at the Aquarium on 021 418 3823 or email firstname.lastname@example.org.